Artificial intelligence: This is what Bill Gates thinks about the future of AI-breakinglatest.news-Breaking Latest News

-Bill Gates published a seven-page letter about the future of artificial intelligence.
+Bill Gates published a seven-page letter about the future of artificial intelligence (AI).

 Gates focused on three areas that AI could transform: the world of work, healthcare, and education.